Cross-sectoral Hackathon: Culture and Wellbeing

 Registration, Idea and team submissions: https://awakehack.hacktribe.co/

-❗❗ And remember, all publicly provided times are in EEST time zone❗❗
+❗❗ And remember, all publicly provided times are in CET time zone, unless specified explicitly otherwise❗❗

 SOME KEY DEFINITIONS IN BRIEF